Rules & Regulations

-Parking fees are charged at Lake Tapps and Spanaway Park and are collected upon entering the park.
+Parking fees are charged at North Lake Tapps Park and Spanaway Park and are collected upon entering the park.

 It is unlawful to possess or drink alcohol in any Pierce County park site.